-Graduate Program Coordinator will divide the applications into pools defined by the committee discipline code chosen by the students in their applications, regardless of current level of study.
+Divide the applications into pools defined by the committee discipline code chosen by the students in their applications (e.g. Linguistics and French Literature), regardless of current level of study.

-- Members are asked to identify letters of appraisal that need revising and bring them to the attention of the Graduate Chair and the ESC for follow-up by the SGPS submission deadline.
+Identify letters of appraisal that need revising and bring them to the attention of the Graduate Chair for follow-up before the SGPS submission deadline.

 Preparing the Applications for Submission to SGPS